 Successful Lobbying Strategies

 CWWA has a long record of success at the state Capitol.
-Every year, CWWA helps defeat dozens of bills that would impose signifcant costs on water utilities and make it more difficult for utilities to operate effectively and provide their customers with an ample supply of quality water.
-CWWA has also won passage of key legislation to help the water industry, such as measures that exempts back up wells and emergency interconnections from the diversion permitting process and streamlines the general permit process.
+Every year, CWWA helps defeat dozens of bills that would impose significant costs or compliance burdens on water utilities, including legislation to increase the Safe Drinking Water fee on customers or eliminate the continued use of registered diversions.
+In addition, CWWA has won passage of key legislation to assist water utilities in operating effectively, including measures to exempt back up wells and emergency interconnections from the diversion permitting process and exempting routine water main installations from regulatory approval.

 Improving the Regulatory Process